hkebbi/FortiCNAPP_POV-toolbox/CWPP/Kubernetes/EKS/README.md

 - You add tolerations so it runs on all nodes (even tainted ones)
 - You use Helm to automate and manage this deployment safely

+🧠 Note: What Are “Taints” and “Tolerations” in Kubernetes?
+ --set 'tolerations[0].operator=Exists'

+Kubernetes taints and tolerations work together to control which Pods can run on which nodes.
+Taint = rule on a node saying:
+“Only pods that tolerate this taint are allowed here.”
+Toleration = permission on a pod saying:
+“I can run on nodes that have this taint.

 - Use **Helm** for easy deployment and lifecycle management